Orkes logo image

 Agentic Interview App UI

-In your Developer Playground, you’ll notice that the required OpenAI integration, AI prompts, and workflow definitions are automatically created.
+In your Developer Edition, you’ll notice that the required OpenAI integration, AI prompts, and workflow definitions are automatically created.

 As the candidate proceeds, the Interview Agentic Workflow is triggered.
 Each interview question is handled by a separate workflow, Core Interview Loop.
 So, for a three-question interview, three workflows run in sequence using Conductor’s Start Workflow task.